OpenBlatam/TruthGPT-chatGPT/pyAI-(ChatDiary)/web 3/README.md

 Basically the idea of having a stack cost of virtual tamper proofs that evaluates the posibility of:

+Metrics on accuracy, performance, or efficiency, or specific examples of how your solution has solved the problem.

 ### Principals hints

 Encode - Decode